MentalStrange/Graduation/README.md

 ## Demo

-Check out the [demo video](link-to-your-video) to see the system in action.
+Check out the https://drive.google.com/file/d/1DXPUx-h9QXBw6CpDgMONNuPBsPJHShnc/view to see the system in action.

 ## Contributing